A Simple and Computationally Trivial Estimator for Grouped Fixed Effects Models: Introduction

-\paragraph{Related Literature.} This paper contributes to a vast literature on estimating interactive fixed effects panel models \citep[e.g.,][]{Pesaran2006, Bai2009, MoonWeidner2015, MoonWeidner2017, BonhommeLamadonManresa2022, armstrong2023robust, BeyhumGautier2023}.
-Convex nuclear norm regularized estimators \citep[e.g.,][]{moon2019nuclear, chernozhukov2019inference}, though computationally simpler than non-convex least squares \citep[e.g.][]{Bai2009}, may converge slower than parametric rates.
-I use bounds on the rate of convergence of such estimators derived in this literature to show how computationally simple estimators of the special case of grouped fixed effects models converge at a parametric rate. \cite{ChetverikovManresa2021} independently used similar ideas, although they impose a factor structure on the covariates and a known upper bound on the number of groups to apply spectral clustering techniques.
-Differently, I only rely on a restricted eigenvalue condition and achieve model selection simultaneously.
-The regularization parameter is a data-driven substitute for a known upper bound $G_{\max}\geq G$ and an AIC/BIC model selection criterion often used to select the number of factors in interactive fixed effects models \citep[e.g.,][]{Bai2003}.
+This paper contributes to the extensive literature on estimating panel data models with interactive fixed effects \citep[e.g.,][]{Pesaran2006, Bai2009, MoonWeidner2015, MoonWeidner2017, BonhommeLamadonManresa2022, armstrong2022robust, BeyhumGautier2023}.
+While convex nuclear-norm regularized estimators \citep[e.g.,][]{moon2019nuclear, chernozhukov2019inference} are computationally simpler than non-convex least squares estimators \citep[e.g.,][]{Bai2009}, they may converge at slower-than-parametric rates.
+The first contribution of this paper is to leverage off-the-shelves bounds on the rate of convergence for such estimators, as derived in this literature, to construct computationally simple estimators of the special case of grouped fixed effects models that converge at the parametric rate. \cite{ChetverikovManresa2021} independently employed similar ideas, though they impose some factor structure on the covariates and a known upper bound on the number of groups in order to apply spectral clustering techniques.
+Differently, the method proposed in this paper relies on a plausibly weaker restricted eigenvalue condition and achieves model selection simultaneously.
+Using the nuclear-norm regularized estimator in the first step, it requires two regularization hyperparameters, which serve as data-driven substitutes for a known upper bound $G_{\max}\geq G$ and the BIC (or AIC) model selection criteria often used to select the number of factors in interactive fixed effects models \citep[e.g.,][]{Bai2003}.
+These hyperparameters, however, depend on fundamental sampling properties of the data, such as cross-sectional and time dependence, rather than prior information about the maximal dimension of the model.\footnote{Alternatively, if a tuning-free nuclear-norm estimator is used in the first step, such as \cite{moon2019nuclear}'s nuclear norm estimator, the method requires only one hyperparameter for the clustering step.
+While the available assumptions ensuring a sufficiently fast rate of convergence for the nuclear-norm estimator are relatively high-level compared to those for the regularized nuclear-norm estimator, both methods exhibit nearly identical finite-sample properties in the Monte Carlo simulations reported in Section~\ref{sec:mc_sim}.}